 Extracorporeal shock-wave therapy

 Some experts believe this may offer some benefit.
 It is safe, but like many of the other options, the research is not absolutely clear in terms of the benefits.

 This may be offered by certain therapists, but there is a lack of good evidence for it, and it’s likely that steroid injections are more effective.

 This is very rarely recommended, and benefits are very unclear.
 There is a risk of infection and nerve damage with any invasive surgery.

-Whilst plantar fasciitis may persist for years, for most people it tends to get better naturally over 3-6 months, though people with plantar fasciitis in both feet tend to have a slower recovery.
+Whilst symptoms of Plantar Fasciitis may persist for years, for most people it tends to get better naturally over 3-6 months, though people with Plantar Fasciitis in both feet tend to have a slower recovery.